kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## Running Commands in Parallel with tmux

 [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-Labs in this tutorial may require running the same commands across multiple compute instances, in those cases consider using tmux and splitting a window into multiple panes with `synchronize-panes` enabled to speed up the provisioning process.
+Labs in this tutorial may require running the same commands across multiple compute instances, in those cases consider using tmux and splitting a window into multiple panes with synchronize-panes enabled to speed up the provisioning process.

 > The use of tmux is optional and not required to complete this tutorial.

 ![tmux screenshot](images/tmux-screenshot.png)

-> Enable `synchronize-panes`: `ctrl+b` then `shift :`.
-Then type `set synchronize-panes on` at the prompt.
+> Enable synchronize-panes by pressing `ctrl+b` followed by `shift+:`.
+Next type `set synchronize-panes on` at the prompt.
 To disable synchronization: `set synchronize-panes off`.

 Next: [Installing the Client Tools](02-client-tools.md)